Ap0gee/BattleStations/README.md

 Sets the given radio(s) to the original game music.
 Below are some useage examples of this command:

-	//bs default
+	//bs normal
-    //bs d
+    //bs n

-    //bs d solo
+    //bs n solo
-    //bs d party
+    //bs n party

-* _**[radio]:**_ Optional parameter used to specify which radio to set the default station to.
-If no radio type is present, both radios will be set to the default station.
+* _**[radio]:**_ Optional parameter used to specify which radio to set the normal station to.
+If no radio type is present, both radios will be set to the normal station.

 **reload**